LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ERROR: On worker 2:
 UndefVarError: `locale_daten` not defined in `Main`
 ```
+So, we moved data to worker two, did some computation, and got the result.
+There are no data on worker 2 remaining, though.

-Conclusion: Workers are independent julia instances (processes) that communicate with each other through functions.
-And data must be handled/send manually.
+Conclusion: Workers need to be considered as independent Julia instances (processes) that communicate with each other through functions.
+Data management must be done manually.

 Depending on you workflows, you can send data with function, or "allocate" data on the workers (via `@spawnat` or `@everywhere`).
 There are modules like [`SharedArrays`](https://docs.julialang.org/en/v1/stdlib/SharedArrays/) (on single machine) and [`DistributedArray`](https://juliaparallel.org/DistributedArrays.jl/stable/) (across several machines).